What Are Your Chances of Being Audited by the IRS?

 How Is Your Tax Return Selected for an Audit?

-Statistically, your odds of getting audited are low: The IRS audits less than 1 percent of filers per year.
-For 2015 individual returns, 0.70 percent of returns were audited.
+Statistically, your odds of getting audited are low: The IRS audits less than 1% of filers per year.
 For example, the financial reward to the government for discovering an error on a return with annual reported income of $40 million would be far greater than an error on a return with annual reported income of $40,000.
 If you make less than $200,000 a year, unless there’s something very unusual about your tax return like a large charitable donation deduction or an out-of-proportion Schedule C deduction, it’s unlikely you will be selected for a tax audit.

 IRS Red Flags